-[00:26:27] Jeffrey Rosen: So interesting.
-And so powerful for you to use the first of your four examples, the Whiskey Rebellion, as an example of that slow effort by the national government to establish its legitimacy.
+[00:26:45.1] Jeffery Rosen: So interesting and so powerful for you to use the first of your four examples, the whiskey rebellion, as an example of that slow effort by the national government to establish its legitimacy.
 And your really interesting point about how Madison changed his mind because of ultimately the fight over whether agriculture or trade would dominate, is crucial.

-[00:26:48] Jeffrey Rosen: Bill Brands help us understand concretely what happened after the Bank Bill passes.
+Bill Brands, help us understand concretely what happened after the Bank bill passes?
 Hamilton said that Madison had changed his mind on assumption and he's upset that Madison is breaking with him.
-Then Jefferson and Hamilton start up the National Gazette by Freneau, as an opposition paper and start publishing attacks on Hamilton.
-Hamilton responds.
+Then Jefferson and Hamilton start up the National Gazette by Fresno as an opposition paper and start publishing attacks on Hamilton, Hamilton responds.
 How does Madison justify his embrace of parties in the National Gazette?
-And as you think about this conflict, who is more responsible for the rise of the parties, Hamilton, on the one hand, or Madison and Jefferson on the other?
+And as you think about this conflict, who is more responsible for the rise of the parties?
+Hamilton on the one hand or Madison and Jefferson on the other?

-[00:27:29] H. W. Brands: Well, in answer the last part of your question, they each pointed the finger at the other.
-In fact, it's gonna be a long time before anybody in the United States acknowledges the legitimacy of partisan activity on the other side.
-They defend their own partisan activity because this is necessary, we're right and they're wrong.
-And it's really gonna be a lot before Americans embrace the idea of the need for a strong opposition party.
-I wanna bring up an issue that was crucial during this period but we haven't really spoken directly to yet, and that is the influence of foreign affairs because once you start to talk about, "my group and your group," it is tempting to say that, "We are the real patriots, we're the real Americans, and there's something wrong with you."
+[00:27:50.0] H.W.
+Brands: Well, I'll answer to the last part of your question, they each pointed the finger at the other.
+In fact, it's going to be a long time before anybody in the United States acknowledges the legitimacy of partisan activity on the other side.
+They defend their own partisan activity because this is necessary.
+We're right and they're wrong.
+And it's really going to be a while before Americans embrace the idea of the need for a strong opposition party.

-[00:28:16] H. W. Brands: When war broke out in the early 1790s between France and Britain, another war between France and Britain, and when Jefferson, in particular, people of Jefferson's persuasion, began to look favorably on the French side of this because they still had a fairly positive view of the French Revolution even though they recognized that it had gone to some excess.
-And people on the other side, Hamilton most conspicuously said, "American interests lie with Britain and we ought to forge closer connection to Britain."
-Then you have the possibility and the temptation becomes greater to say that those bad people on the other side are gonna sell us out to a foreign country.
+[00:28:15.3] H.W.
+Brands: I want to bring up an issue that was crucial during this period.
+But we haven't really spoken directly to yet.
+And that is the influence of foreign affairs.
+Because once you start to talk about my group and your group, it is tempting to say that we are the real patriots.
+We're the real Americans.
+And there's something wrong with you.
+When war broke out in the early 1790s between France and Britain, another war between France and Britain.
+And when Jefferson, in particular, the people of Jefferson's persuasion, began to look favorably on the French side in this, because they still had a fairly positive view of the French Revolution even though they recognized it had gone to some excess.
+And people on the other side, Hamilton, most conspicuously, said American interests lie with Britain and we ought to forge closer connection to Britain.
+Then you have the possibility and the temptation becomes greater to say that those bad people on the other side are going to sell us out to a foreign country.
+And so when Jefferson and Madison would talk about Hamilton and his party as the Anglo-Mains, these are the ones who are going to invite King George back into America.